yinfi/magentic-ui/README.md

 #### Running the UI from source

-If you are working on the UI, you can run the frontend in development mode so that it will automatically update when you make changes.
+If you are making changes to the source code of the UI, you can run the frontend in development mode so that it will automatically update when you make changes for faster development.

 1. Open a separate terminal and change directory to the frontend